WPF Composites (WPF-CPS)

 I started with a working example of this code-behind approach via extensions to the WPF ListBox

 .
-I used extension methods because I didn't want developers to have to implement a new custom control.
+I used extension methods because I didn't want developers to have to implement new custom controls.

 These controls are official IParents.
 Other Compatible Controls